ASULandon17/GymorandaSER316/Deliverable1.md

 # Deliverable Information
-   > Please include your answers below in a good format so it is easy for me to see.
+   > Please include your answers below in a good format, so it is easy for me to see.
 For answers to questions please use these Blockquotes.
 Make sure you also check the kickoff document for more details.
 Also make sure this thing is well formatted and the links are links in here.

 ## 1: Basic Information (needed before you start with your Sprint -- Sprint Planning)